Who is Choose Energy?

 A supplier is an independent company that generates or purchases energy to sell directly to consumers.
 That energy is delivered to you through your local utility.
 In the case of an emergency or power outage, call the utility, not the supplier.

-Choose Energy works with only the most trusted and reputable suppliers to ensure the quality and reliability of service.
+Choose Energy works with trusted, reputable suppliers to ensure the quality and reliability of service.

 What’s a utility?